Forest-Economics-Goettingen/optimLanduse/README.md

 It follows that these 3 indicators are crucial when discussing future land-cover alternatives and concepts.
-According to Gosling et al. (2020), this result is in line with current observed behavior since the need for short-term liquidity mainly drives decisions of smallholder farmers in the study region.
-Intermediate-term economic success is not relevant until the household consumption is secured.
+According to Gosling et al. (2020), this result is in line with current observed behavior since the need for short-term liquidity mainly drives smallholder farmers’ decisions in the study region.
+Intermediate-term economic success is not relevant until household consumption is secured.
 While the performances of indicator 1 differ relatively strongly among the scenarios, the performances of indicators 3 and 8 are quite similar within all scenarios.
 This is attributed to the larger standard errors of this indicator.
 Thus, it may be worth investigating the particular reasons behind this high uncertainty for indicator 1.

 ``` r
 performance$beta